cMancio00/cMancio00/README.md

 ### Hi there I'm Christian 👋

-- 💼 I’m a Data Scientist, working in the mobility services industry
+- 💼 I’m a PhD Student at University of Florence
 - 🔭 I’m currently working on Generative models

 <!--